rcapper/RAD/README.md

 Test this shit out:
 #### BayeScan - Testing for MAF effects.
-Run BayeScan on 30k randomly sampled SNPs from KxO population comparison using different MAF cutoffs:
+Run BayeScan on SNPs from KxO population comparison (59 individuals = 118 alleles) using different MAF cutoffs:
-1. All SNPs equally likely to be selected as part of the 30k (no MAF filtering at all)
-2. Exclude singleton SNPs only (as in, if an allele is only present once in EITHER population/a single alternate-allele-having heterozygote exists in any one pop)
+2. Exclude singleton SNPs only (as in, if an allele is only present once in EITHER population/a single alternate-allele-having heterozygote exists in any one pop) (MAF ~= 0.01)
-3. Exclude SNPs that are only seen twice (as in, a single diploid alt-allele-having homozygote across populations
+3. Exclude SNPs that are seen 3 or fewer times (MAF ~= 0.025)
-4. Require SNPs to have MAF gt 0.1 in at least one pop
+4. Require SNPs to have MAF gt 0.1 in at least one pop (see each allele 12 or more times across both pops)
-5. Require SNPs to have MAF gt 0.25 in BOTH pops
+5. Require SNPs to have MAF gt 0.25 in BOTH pops (see each allele 31 times or more across both pops)

 1. Extract pairwise pops based on MAF cutoffs.
-	* `vcf_extract_pops_by_MAF.pl` v.
-2 Oct 2013 R. Capper to extract pairwise populations and delete loci based on MAF percentage threshold.
-	* ` ` v.
-2 Oct 2013 R. Capper to extract pairwise populations and delete loci based on number of times an allele is encountered (remove singleton alleles, alleles seen only twice, etc)
+	* `vcf_extract_pops_by_MAF_count.pl` v.
+7 Oct 2013 R. Capper to extract pairwise populations and delete loci based on MAF percentage threshold.
+Note:  This script is simplistic in that it only requires an allele to be seen X times, as opposed to a script that accounts for different numbers of genotyped individuals per SNP (such as a percent-based method, i.e., "MAF gt 0.01" vs "rare allele seen more than once".
+Additionally, there are different ways you could calculate MAF: 1) across both pops (the
 3.  vcf -> genepop
 4.  genepop -> bayescan
 5.  run bayescan